r2d2butbetter/git-github-session-gdg-iiitsricity/README.md

 ### Collaborators and Permissions
 You can invite **Collaborators** to your repository and manage their permissions by going to the repository settings and selecting "Manage Access."

+### Q&A
+Feel free to ask any questions or clarifications.